magicmq/pyspigot-documentation/writingscripts.md

 ## Script Loading

-PySpigot loads and runs all scripts in the scripts folder automatically on plugin load or server start.
+PySpigot loads and runs all scripts in the scripts folder (including scripts within subfolders) automatically on plugin load or server start.
 Script load order is determined by script dependencies as defined in the `script_options.yml` file.
 Scripts that don't list any dependencies are loaded in no predetermined order (randomly).

 Scripts can also be manually loaded using `/pyspigot load <scriptname>` if you want to load/enable a script after server start/plugin load.
 If you make changes to a script during runtime, you must reload it for changes to take effect.
 Reload scripts with `/pyspigot reload <scriptname>`.